Transparency in Frontier Artificial Intelligence Act: Provisions

-SB-53 applies primarily to companies making at least $500 billion in yearly gross revenue.
+SB-53 applies primarily to companies making at least $500 million in yearly gross revenue.
 It defines a “frontier model” as any AI trained with over 10^{26} FLOPS (including fine-tuning), including unreleased internal models.
-Both financial and computational thresholds must be met before most of the law is applied, although the threshold can be lowered or otherwise updated by the California Department of Technology in an annual review starting in 2027.
-Most of the bill's provisions are focused on "catastrophic risks" from AI, which are defined as incidents in which a model contributes to more than 50 deaths or serious injuries, or causes more than $1,000,000,000 in economic damage from AI-assisted acts (such as cyberattacks or the creation of biological weapons).
+Both the financial and computational thresholds must be met before most of the law is applied, although the threshold can be lowered or otherwise updated by the California Department of Technology in an annual review starting in 2027.
+Most of the bill's provisions are focused on "catastrophic risks" from AI, which are defined as incidents in which a model contributes to more than 50 deaths or serious injuries, or causes more than one billion dollars ($1,000,000,000) in economic damage from AI-assisted acts (such as cyberattacks or the creation of biological weapons).

-The bill requires companies to provide publicly accessible safety frameworks for frontier AI models, listing how the company tests for catastrophic risk from its AI, and how it implements protections against such risks.
-This includes addressing the possibility that the AI may attempt to circumvent internal guardrails or oversight mechanisms, in which case any such incident must be reported to the California Office of Emergency Services (OES).
-(Certain safety incidents, such as dangerously deceptive model behavior, physical injury, or death, must be reported to OES within 15 days, unless the incident poses imminent physical risk, in which case it must be reported immediately.)
+The bill requires companies to provide publicly accessible safety frameworks for frontier AI models, describing how the company tests for catastrophic risk from its AI, and how it implements protections against such risks.
+This includes addressing the possibility that the AI may attempt to circumvent internal guardrails or oversight mechanisms.
+(Certain safety incidents, such as dangerously deceptive model behavior, physical injury, or death, must be reported to California Office of Emergency Services (OES) within 15 days, unless the incident poses imminent physical risk, in which case it must be reported immediately.)
 The company must follow its published framework, and if any changes are made, the framework should be updated within 30 days, and justification for said changes must also be made public.

-Additionally, all companies (even smaller ones) are required to publish basic information about newly released models (such as terms of service, supported languages, and intended use), although only large companies (making over $500,000,000,000) need to publish full safety frameworks.
+Additionally, all frontier companies are required to publish basic information about newly released frontier models (such as terms of service, supported languages, and intended use), although only large companies (making over $500 million annually) need to publish full safety frameworks.

 SB-53 also establishes various whistleblower protections for covered employees.
 Large companies must have anonymous whistleblowing channels in place which protect employees from retaliation from reporting risks to state or federal authorities if they have reasonable cause to believe that their employer is substantially risking public health and safety.